 We love photographing weddings!
-It's an emotional and dynamic environment where the little looks and glances between you mean far more than words ever could.
-We love capturing those key moments which mark a new part of your relationship together.
-As you look back on those images in years to come, the feelings will resurface and you will have a complete set of wonderful memories of your wedding day, which will last forever.
+It's an emotional environment when all your preparations come together on the day.
+The little looks and glances between you mean far more than words ever could.
+We love capturing all those key moments: on your father's arm walking up the aisle, the first time the groom sees you in your dress, your first kiss...
+All of this moments mark a new part of your relationship together.
+As you look back on those images in years to come, the feelings will resurface and you will have a complete set of wonderful photographs and memories of your wedding day, which you will treasure forever.

 To ensure we capture all of the key moments of your day, we have a little set of rules to work to:

 Rule 1 - Make the Bride look good

 It is perfectly normal to feel a little nervous about how you will look in your wedding dress and in your photographs.
 We work with you right from your pre wedding shoot to build up your confidence and demonstrate just how good you will look in your photographs.